 - Visor lights

 These are excellent for large vehicles that don't need a full light bar mounted on top, but want a lot of large lighting output from the front of your vehicle.
 These lights mount along the visor of the vehicle on the interior.

 - Traffic Advisors

-These lights provide flash patterns such as directionals for moving traffic around the vehicle.
-Hightway patrol vehicles and construction trucks are most likely to use these.
+These lights provide flash patterns such as directional for moving traffic around the vehicle.
+Highway patrol vehicles and construction trucks are most likely to use these.

 - Grille & surface LEDs

 Almost all trucks and construction vehicles use grille or surface mounted lighting to add that